tamhd/MultiMT/README.md

 ------

 This is a project for translating one language to another language, with the support of a thid language(s).
-It involves either the approaches to triangulation and the management techniques towards available resources.
+It involves both the approaches to pivoting and the management techniques for available resources.

-The first, and the most center to the project, is tmtriangulate - a tool for phrase-table triangulation
+The first, and the most center to the project, is `tmtriangulate` - a tool for phrase table triangulation

 ##### ABOUT `tmtriangulate`